 Awarded to the top two graduate students who presented research at the 2019 ESS Symposium and submitted their research for publication in JEVS within six months of the symposium.

-The Equine Science Society thanks the following sponsors for their generous support of the awards at the 2019 ESS Symposium.
+The Equine Science Society thanks the following sponsors for their generous support of the awards at the 2021 ESS Virtual Symposium.